How to Plant and Grow Romanesco Broccoli

 A close up horizontal image of frozen Romanesco broccoli on a soft focus background.

-Once all the pieces feel cold to the touch, lay them on a paper towel and pat them dry.
+When all the pieces feel cold to the touch, lay them on a paper towel and pat dry.
 Remove as much of the water as you can, and then spread them in a single layer on a cookie sheet.

 Place the cookie sheet in the freezer for an hour.
-Transfer the frozen Romanesco bits into zip-top bags, label them with their best by date – 12 months away from the date of processing – and stick them in the freezer.
+Transfer the frozen Romanesco bits into zip-top bags, and stick them in the freezer.
+Use within 12 months.

 Aside from eating it raw, one of my favorite ways to enjoy Romanesco is as a tangy, delicious side dish by subbing it in for cauliflower in this lemon roasted version from our sister site, Foodal.